MultiCare hospital system cuts 200+ staffers due to financial losses

 MultiCare Health System plans to soon lay off 229 employees in an effort to reduce expenses at a time when its financial losses continue to grow, the hospital announced Thursday.

 The Tacoma-based health care system has, like most of the state’s hospitals, struggled with significant financial challenges for more than a year, as it continues to face ongoing impacts of the pandemic, inflation-related cost increases, rising labor expenses, staff shortages and low insurance reimbursement rates.
 In 2022, when Washington hospitals’ financial hole grew to $2 billion overall, MultiCare lost $287 million.
-The health system lost another $121 million between January and May of this year.
+The health system lost an additional $121 million between January and May of this year.

-“The decision to eliminate staff is never an easy one and it is not an effort that we undertake lightly,” hospital Chief Executive Officer Bill Robertson said in a Thursday statement.
+“The decision to eliminate staff is never an easy one and it is not an effort that we undertake lightly,” hospital CEO Bill Robertson said in a Thursday statement.
 “These reductions are unfortunately necessary as MultiCare works to address our financial challenges.”

 It’s the first significant round of layoffs the health system has faced since 2014, hospital spokesperson Scott Thompson said.